SSAGESLabs/PySAGES/docs/source/index.rst

 --------------------------------------------------------------------

-PySAGES provides an extensible framework to compute collective variables and to perform enhanced-sampling molecular dynamics simulations to discover reation pathways and estimate free energies.
+PySAGES provides an extensible framework to compute collective variables and to perform enhanced-sampling molecular dynamics simulations to discover reaction pathways and estimate free energies.

 .. toctree::